 By Tim Lambert

 Hilda of Whitby was an influential woman in the Anglo-Saxon Church.
-Christianity was first bought to Britain during the Roman occupation.
+Christianity was first brought to Britain during the Roman occupation.
 However in 407 the last Roman soldiers left Britain.
 In the 5th and 6th centuries Pagan peoples, the Saxons, Angles and Jutes from Germany and Denmark invaded what is now England and gradually conquered it.
 At the time of Hilda, in the 7th century it was divided into small kingdoms.

 However Christianity continued to thrive in Wales and it spread to Ireland and Scotland.
 Cut off from the Church in Rome Celtic Christians formed a distinctive Celtic Church.
 However in 597 the Pope sent monks to Kent to begin the work of converting the Anglo-Saxons.

 Hilda was born in 614.
 Her father was Hereric a great nephew of King Edwin of Northumbria (in the north of England).
 Meanwhile in 627 King Edwin and all his nobles were baptized.
-(He may have been influenced by his wife, Ethelburgh, who was a Christian).
+(He may have been influenced by his wife, Ethelburga, who was a Christian).
 Hilda was baptized at the same time.

 Hilda may have been married then widowed.
 At any rate in 647, when she was in her 30s Hilda became a nun in the Abbey of Hartlepool, which followed the Celtic tradition.
 After a year she was made the abbess.
 In 657 she founded an abbey at Whitby.
 It became a great Christian centre.